 Members may introduce a maximum of 20 guests in any subscription year at a rate of £12 per guest or £6 for juveniles.

 Members may introduce unlimited additional guests in any subscription year at a rate of £25 per guest

 When several members introduce guests for play and in doing so form an organised party, the discounted green fee for guests will apply only where the total number in the group, including members, does not exceed sixteen.

 Members may book a time to play with a guest or guests on the course as follows:

 Midweek – Monday to Friday:

-After 11.00am as far ahead as they wish by booking in advance with the Starter either in person or by telephone or up to 8 days in advance if using the on-line booking system.
-Members wishing to play with a guest or guests before 11.00am at weekends can only do so on a turn up and play basis.GENERAL RULES
+After 10.00am April – September and 11.00am October – March as far ahead as they wish by booking in advance with the Starter or up to 8 days in advance if using the on-line booking system.
+Members wishing to play with a guest or guests before the first on-line bookable time can only do so on a turn up and play basis.GENERAL RULES

 Players are not allowed to be accompanied by a dog.
 Members are requested not to walk their dogs on playing areas of the Course at any time.